 Why we picked the Audio Technica ATH-M20X:

-Somehow, Audio Technica managed to make a pair of perfectly solid studio reference headphones — an over-ear pair, no less — and price them below $50.
+Somehow, Audio Technica managed to make a pair of perfectly solid studio reference headphones — an over-ear pair, no less — that are priced below $50.

 The ATH-M20X are an evolution (or, really, a budget devolution) of the popular ATH-M series, comprising the M70X, M50X, M40X, M30X, and the headphones you see above.
 All of these headphones make for excellent DJ companions, as they’re shockingly good at reproducing accurate audio.
 Compared to most over-ear pairs, the M20X don’t have a ton of bass (and the high impedance means you’ll never clock them at “11” as far as volume), but they make up for their shortcomings with crisp treble and a smooth and detailed midrange.

 These headphones won’t stand up against most over-ear headphones we review, but that’s because they’re a quarter of the price.
 When it comes to totally usable over-ears for the home studio or office, you won’t find a better option below the $50 line.

 The best workout headphones